 Functions of the Nuclear Suppliers Group (NSG)

-Nuclear Suppliers Group is a nuclear export control regime formed by a group of nuclear supplier countries which seeks to prevent nuclear proliferation by keeping control of the equipment, export material and technology, used to manufacture nuclear weapons.
+Nuclear Suppliers Group is a nuclear export control regime formed by a group of nuclear supplier countries that seeks to prevent nuclear proliferation by keeping control of the equipment, export material, and technology used to manufacture nuclear weapons.

-NSG had been formed by the seven nuclear countries in the year 1974.
-When they realised that the Non-Proliferation Treaty alone could not halt the spread of nuclear weapons, they decided to form a multilateral nuclear export control arrangement.
+NSG had been formed by the seven countries in the year 1974.
+When they realized that the Non-Proliferation Treaty alone could not halt the spread of nuclear weapons, they decided to form a multilateral nuclear export control arrangement.
 Given below are the main functions of NSG:

 - NPT will not be the only body responsible for governing the export of nuclear products.
 It will be divided between NPT and NSG.

-Apart from the Nuclear Suppliers Group, there are various other International groupings that are committed to exchange of information and technology related to nuclear weapons, dual-use technology, biological weapons and chemical weapons.
+Apart from the Nuclear Suppliers Group, there are various other International groupings that are committed to regulating the exchange of information and technology related to nuclear weapons, dual-use technology, biological weapons, and chemical weapons.
 Aspirants can know about them at the linked articles mentioned below: